n1299cb/Impulcifer-Atmos/README.md

 Room correction can be skipped by adding a command line argument `--no_room_correction` without any value.

 #### Headphone Compensation
-Impulcifer will compensate for the headphone frequency response using headphone sine sweep recording if the folder contains file called `headphones.wav`.
+Earprint will compensate for the headphone frequency response using headphone sine sweep recording if the folder contains file called `headphones.wav`.
 If you have the file but would like not to have headphone compensation, you can simply rename the file for example as `headphones.wav.bak` and run the command again.